 It all started in 2014 when Doña Carmen won the Cup of Excellence with this exquisite variety.
 Despite its amazing taste, Chiroso didn’t become as popular at that moment as its counterpart, Pink Bourbon, from Huila.

-We were left wondering, “how did this Chiroso end up in Urrao?”
-So, we asked Doña Carmen to spill the beans (pun intended).
+Our minds began wondering, “how did this Chiroso end up in Urrao anyway?”
+And we asked Doña Carmen to spill the beans (pun intended).

 She revealed that years ago, a farmer from Urrao visited a farm in Betulia, Antioquia, and saw a lot with exceptional production.
 He asked the farmer for seeds and took them back to Urrao.